ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
 {: caption="Example 14.
 Your Web Application has a humble, but powerful, start" caption-side="bottom"}

-The next example shows how to define a path and views.
-The first line of code in Example 15 tells the
+Let's see how Example 15 shows how to define a path and views.
+The first line of code tells the
-express app to use the public directory to serve our static files, which
+Express framework to use the public directory to serve our static files, which
 include any static images and style sheets we use.
-Lines 8 - 9 tells the
+The lines that follow tell the
-express app where to find the view templates for our views in the
+app where to find the templates for our views in the
 src/views directory, and set our view engine to be EJS.
-Line 10 tells
+In addition, the framework will
-express to use the body-parser middleware to expose incoming request
+use the body-parser middleware to expose incoming request
 data to the app as JSON.
-In lines 12 - 16, the express app responds to
+In the closing lines of the example, the express app responds to
 all incoming GET requests to our app URL by rendering the index.ejs view
 template.